Fractional Brauer configuration algebras II: covering theory: A covering of fractional Brauer configurations induces a covering of fractional Brauer configuration categories

 \

-As an application of above discussions, we show that for a connected $f_{ms}$-BC $E$, the associated $f_{ms}$-BCC $\Lambda_E$ is standard.
-Note that we have proved in \cite{LL} that any representation-finite $f_{s}$-BCC is also standard.
+As an application of above discussions, we show that for a connected $f_{ms}$-BC $E$, the associated fractional Brauer configuration category $\Lambda_E$ is standard.
+Note that we have proved in \cite{LL} that any representation-finite fractional Brauer configuration category of type S is also standard.

 \begin{Def} {\rm(\cite[Section 1]{Sk})} Let $\Lambda$ be a connected locally bounded category with Gabriel quiver $Q$. \begin{itemize} \item $\Lambda$ is called simply connected if $Q$ contains no oriented cycles and for any admissible ideal $I$ of $kQ$ with $\Lambda\cong kQ/I$, $\Pi(Q,I)=\{1\}$; \item $\Lambda$ is called standard if there exists some simply connected locally bounded category $\widetilde{\Lambda}$ such that there exists a Galois covering $\widetilde{\Lambda}\rightarrow\Lambda$. \end{itemize} \end{Def}